 Some of that may be absolutely right, some may be iffy or work in some situations but not others, and some of it is likely dead wrong.

-Here are the essential elements of good running form that I’ve discovered through a careful process of testing and feedback with hundreds of runners.
+Here are the essential elements of good running form that I’ve discovered through a careful process of research, testing and feedback with thousands of runners.
 They help every runner feel better and run faster without trying harder.
 They keep you from fighting your body because they’re based on your actual anatomy and the physical forces that make running work.

 IMPORTANT: Don’t try to actively do these things!
 They can be overdone, and I don’t want you to fall into that trap.
 But do make sure you’re not trying to prevent these things from happening, which some runners do based on other, faulty advice they’ve been given.